Freeman leads 16-hit outburst as Braves beat Marlins 12-1

 TRAINER’S ROOM

-Marlins: 1B-OF Garrett Cooper, who has played in only 14 games, is expected to go back on the disabled list after re-injuring his right wrist.
-He had an MRI and was to see a specialist.
+Marlins: 1B-OF Garrett Cooper, who has played in only 14 games, will go back on the disabled list after re-injuring his right wrist.
+The latest injury was diagnosed as a sprain following an MRI.
+OF Magneuris Sierra will be called up from Triple-A New Orleans. … Rojas left the game with back spasms.

 UP NEXT